ekkehard-morgenstern/asmbasic/README.md

 To print the cooked syntax tree, specify the "--csnprint" option (currently always enabled).

-To disable the cooked syntax tree refinery, define the "--disable-csnref" option.
-This also skips further processing steps (i.e. code generation and execution; will be of importance later when it's implemented).

 ## Limitations

 Some of the currently defined limits are as follows: